YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: Conclusion

 \section{Conclusion}

 In this paper, we address the existing issues in backbone networks and head networks of YOLO by introducing two innovative modules: the Dense Channel Compression for Feature Spatial Solidification Structure and the Asymmetric Multi-level Channel Compression Decoupled Head.
 The central techniques in these two modules are dense channel compression for feature spatial solidification, which effectively tackle the propagation of features and errors during both forward and backward propagation processes.
 This enhances the purity of forward-propagated features and strengthens the gradient flow in backward propagation.
-Simultaneously, this approach substantially reduces the model's parameters and GFLOPs, leading to improved inference efficiency with high level performance.
+Simultaneously, although this approach results in a slight increase in the model's parameters and GFLOPs, it still leads to high-level performance.
 Supported by experimental data, we assert that our proposed YOLOCS achieves state-of-the-art performance.